Pressure canner troubleshooting tips, originally posted by ‘Christine Coburn’ for Modern Survival Blog.

 After 30 years of canning I have learned several canning “tricks”, All of them the hard way.

 In order to understand what’s causing a problem and how to fix it, you first need to understand how each part of the canner works together with the rest of the parts.

-The normal run of the mill canner:
+My pressure canner is the normal run of the mill canner:

-Various parts of the pressure canner
+Pressure Canner Troubleshooting – Various parts of the pressure canner

 First, a quick look at basic parts:

 See the locking lugs all the way around.

 One is always placed on the bottom of the pot under your jars.
 The other is placed on top of the first level and then a second level of jars on top of it.
 This is when you are canning pints or half pints and are doing a second level.
 You can not stack quart jars.
 Failure to use these will cause your jars to break in the canner.